mat-staszczyk/Divide-and-conquer/README.md

 # Divide-and-conquer

-This is an early version of divide and conquer algorithm which I made for my Computer programming classes.
+This is an early version of divide and conquer algorithm.